Javier Olaizola: Coaching career

 Olaizola totalled only 27 matches in his last two years, due to several injuries and age, and retired aged 34.
 He then had brief spells as manager, with Mallorca's youth teams and Antiguoko (also a youth club, in the Basque region).

 On 6 December 2016, following Fernando Vázquez's dismissal, Olaizola – who was in charge of the reserves – became coach of Mallorca, who now competed in the second tier.
 He was himself sacked the following 4 April, after his side was seriously threatened with relegation.

 Olaizola returned to reserve management on 6 March 2018, taking over Atlético Levante UD of Tercera División.
 Four months later, having won their group and then promotion on penalties against UD Ibiza in the play-off final, he left.

 In June 2019, Olaizola was appointed at Arenas Club de Getxo in the Segunda División B. In summer 2022, after a very short spell with CD Tudelano, he returned to Arenas, now in the Segunda Federación.

 Personal life

 Olaizola's older brother, Julio (19 years his senior), was also a footballer and a defender.
 He played ten top-flight seasons with Real Sociedad.

+Olaizola's son is also named Javier.
+He represented Mallorca at the senior level as well.